IcHiGo-KuRoSaKiI/Graphing/README.md

 import { ArchitectureDiagramEditor } from 'graphing';
 ```

 Pass a JSON diagram object to render your own data.
-Size the editor by wrapping it in a container with the desired width and height:
+The editor fills its parent container so be sure to give that element a size:

 ```javascript
 const exampleDiagram = {